midhunpmadhav/data_structures/README.md

 6. Vertical order traversal of a binary tree

 b.
 Linked List:
-1. Reversal of singly linked list (with/without recursion)
+1. Reverse a singly linked list (with/without recursion)
-2. Reversal of doubly linked list (with/without recursion)
+2. Reverse a doubly linked list (with/without recursion)
 3. Find loop in a singly linked list
 4. Find the middle node of a singly linked list